dotnet/docfx/Documentation/incrementalbuild/advanced_report_dependency.md

 -----------------------  | ------------------------------------ | ------------------------------------------------------------------------------------------------------------------------
 **Name**                 | string                               | name of the dependency type(it should be unique) Phase                    | enum(`Compile` or `Link`)            | the build phase that this type of dependency could have an effect on.
-Transitivity             | enum(`None` or `SameType` or `All`)  | whether the dependency is transitive, trsnsitive upon the dependencies with same type, or transitive upon any dependency.
+Transitivity             | enum(`None` or `SameType` or `All`)  | whether the dependency is transitive, transitive upon the dependencies with same type, or transitive upon any dependency.

 #### Reserved dependency types